I will try to make this Lighthouse Animation Tutorial as simple as it could be by describing each object and animation used in this presentation.

 - Small Light, Top Right Rectangle, Bottom Right Rectangle, and Left Red Background Rectangle are all behind the Lighthouse.
 (See the Selection Pane in Figure 1.1).
 We hide all the Rain GIFs to make things easier to understand.

 - On 1st Slide, Left Red Background Rectangle has been placed behind all the objects to cover the White Background color of the slide when Top Right and Bottom Right Rectangles start spinning.
 If you will not place this Left Red Background Rectangle then during the Top and Bottom Rectangles Spin effect, you will see the White Background of the slide on the left side.
-Both Top Right and Bottom RIght Rectangles sizes are larger than the slide size.
+Both Top Right and Bottom Right Rectangles sizes are larger than the slide size.

 - On both of the Right Red Rectangles, the Spin effect has been applied two times.
-If you watch the animation carefully then you can notice, first both rectangles start spinning slowly to 20 Degree with a Duration of 0.75 Seconds and when they complete this 20 Degree Path then they again start spinning further to 25 Degree with a short Duration of 0.25 Seconds.
+If you watch the animation carefully then you can notice, first both rectangles start spinning slowly to 20 Degrees with a Duration of 0.75 Seconds and when they complete this 20 Degree Path then they again start spinning further to 25 Degrees with a short Duration of 0.25 Seconds.
 That is to increase the light speed.

-- The Second Slide is empty to create the full-screen light flash effect with Advance Slide Duration of 0.01 Seconds.
+- The Second Slide is empty to create the full-screen light flash effect with an Advance Slide Duration of 0.01 Seconds.

 - The Spin effects on the 3rd slide are in reverse order.
-First, the Top and Bottom left Rectangles will spin up to 20 Degree Counterclockwise and Clockwise with a Duration Timing of 0.25 and then again Spinning at 25 Degree with a Duration of 0.75 Seconds.
-Start with faster speed and then slow down.
+First, the Top and Bottom left Rectangles will spin up to 20 Degree Counterclockwise and Clockwise with a Duration Timing of 0.25 and then again Spinning at 25 Degrees with a Duration of 0.75 Seconds.
+Start with a faster speed and then slow down.

-- For Rain effect, we placed a few Rain GIF files on top of all the objects.
+- For the Rain effect, we placed a few Rain GIF files on top of all the objects.
 You can Google for the same or you can download Snowfall Presentation and can place those snow particles on the top outer area of the slide.

 I hope you got The Teacher Point.